ivis-kuroda/weko-autox/README.md

 ## Change Log
+### ver.1.2.0
+add options: `-p`; :clap: Tests can now be run on a per-function basis
+Coverage reports are now output after tests.

 ### ver.1.1.1
 delete options: `-i` and `-w`.
 add options: `-o`; specify the output directory for the log files. `-v`; show the version.